ChalkDUST is a statistics reporting tool for the TexQuest Databases Program.

 COUNTER graphics used with the permission of Project COUNTER

 A "Record View" is a very specific transaction where the user has viewed the detailed metadata record from a given database - e.g. to see the abstract and subject headings, etc. A record view could occur from a user clicking on the result list, or navigating detailed records or even linking in from another site - it is about viewing the detailed record.

 A "Result Click" is about the activity that happens on the search result list and it is tracking any click the user might have made on a result from a given database.
 Some example of Result Clicks are: a user clicks the "findIt@my library" link; the user clicks to view full text; the user clicks to see the full record; the user clicks to "request article via ILL"; etc. In each case, the user has expressed interest in the result by clicking on something - and since that expression of interest can be attributed to the database that contained the metadata it also serves to indicate the value of the database.

-Some school districts distribute a single login and password for all the campuses in the district.
-When this is the case, campus-level stats cannot be determined from the district total.
-Total usage statistics for the district, however, are available through the District Level Stats report above.
-If you have questions, check with your district database coordinator or contact.
+Some school districts use a single login and password for all the campuses in the district.
+When this is the case, campus-level statistics cannot be downloaded from ChalkDUST, only district-level statistics can.
+You can contact the vendors for your campus usage statistics.
+See TexQuest Statistics FAQs for vendor contact information.
+If you have questions about this, please check with your district database coordinator or contact.